Danone: Corporate social responsibility

-Danone operates several funds including: danone.communities, created in 2007 to finance social business, the Danone Ecosystem Fund, created in 2009 to provide support to Danone partners including farmers, subcontractors, and vendors, and Livelihoods, created in 2011 in order to finance environment-related projects (such as peasant agriculture, deforestation, access to energy in emerging countries) and in return provide investors with carbon credits with strong social intensity.
+Danone operates several funds including: danone.communities, created in 2007 to finance social business, the Danone Ecosystem Fund, created in 2009 to provide support to Danone partners including farmers, subcontractors, and vendors, and Livelihoods, created in 2011 to finance environment-related projects (such as peasant agriculture, deforestation, access to energy in emerging countries) and in return provide investors with carbon credits with strong social intensity.

 Danone's corporate social responsibility programs were influenced by former CEO, Antoine Riboud, and a speech he gave on 25 October 1972 known as the "Marseilles speech".

-In this speech, he stated that growth should not take place without corporate social responsibility.
+In this speech he stated that growth should not take place without corporate social responsibility.
 He was the first CEO to publicly state that human and environment aspects of a company should be taken into account.
 These ideas laid the ground to Danone's dual project (economic and social).

+Danone has set a target to reduce its methane emissions from fresh milk by 30% by 2030, including by increasing its plant milk portfolio.
+However, it has been criticized by environmental researchers for overstating its progress and overrelying on greenhouse gas removal.

-In 2020, Danone announced that it would source 100% of its eggs from cage-free suppliers by 2025.
+In 2020 Danone announced that it would source 100% of its eggs from cage-free suppliers by 2025.